-If out-of-state travel exceeds 300 miles round-trip, the attorney must submit a written request to the appropriate Deputy Chief Counsel, Director of YAD or Mental Health Litigation (or designee), and receive prior approval before incurring such expenses.
+If out-of-state travel exceeds 300 miles round-trip, the attorney must submit a written request to the appropriate Deputy Chief Counsel and receive prior approval before incurring such expenses.

 If the time expended exceeds the presumptive daily billing limit, the attorney must also seek a waiver in accordance with Item S from the Assigned Counsel Manual

-Reimbursement for travel exceeding 300 miles round trip requires prior written approval from the appropriate Deputy Chief Counsel, the Director of YAD or the Director of Mental Health (or designee).
+Reimbursement for travel exceeding 300 miles round trip requires prior written approval from the appropriate Deputy Chief Counsel.

-For unusual or extraordinary expenses by type or cost, including travel other than by automobile, lodging, meals, etc., authorization from the appropriate Deputy Chief Counsel, the Director of YAD or the Director of Mental Health (or designee) is required prior to incurring costs.
+For unusual or extraordinary expenses by type or cost, including travel other than by automobile, lodging, meals, etc., authorization from the appropriate Deputy Chief Counsel is required prior to incurring costs.
 Failure to seek prior written approval or provide sufficient supporting documentation of expenses may result in a denial or reduction of a request for reimbursement.